Sole trader or partnership income

 You need to give us details about your business income and assets.

 Details about your business income and assets

-You need to provide regular updates to us about your business and financial situation.
-You can provide details of your business income and assets by completing a Business details form.
+When you first tell us about your business you’ll need to complete a Business details form.
 You also need to give us the most recent versions of each of the following items:

 - your personal tax return

 - your partnership income tax return (if you’re in a partnership)